hypertrack/ridesharing-android/README.md

 ## Release to PlayStore
-To release the app on the Play Store, you will have to change the app's package name.
+To release the apps on the Play Store, you will have to change the apps' package names.

 1. Change the package name in AndroidManifest.xml file.